 This Israeli Couscous Salad recipe is full of healthy grilled vegetables and fresh herbs tossed in a flavorful homemade lemon vinaigrette.
-This Israeli couscous recipe is perfect for picnics, potlucks, hot summer dinners and lunches.
+Incredibly versatile, this Israeli Pearl Couscous salad is not only the perfect meal for hot summer dinners and lunches, but also a wonderful dish to bring to picnics and potlucks.

 I absolutely love Israeli couscous.
 The soft chewy texture and slippery smooth surface of this pearled pasta is quite unique and offers the perfect canvas for all kinds of additions.
 From veggies – to cheese – to meats.